-Compliance and reduction of the administrative burden of third party verification requirements of family annual income
+Compliance and reduction of the administrative burden of third-party verification requirements of family annual income

-IHA can comply with and reduce administrative burden of third party verification requirements for employment, wage, unemployment compensation and social security benefits, and any other information that is verifiable using EIV by all of the following:
+IHA can comply with and reduce administrative burden of third-party verification requirements for employment, wage, unemployment compensation and social security benefits, and any other information that is verifiable using EIV by all of the following:

-- Reviewing the EIV Income Report to confirm/validate tenant-reported income - Printing and maintaining an EIV Income Report (or an EIV Individual Control Number (ICN) page for interim reexaminations) in the tenant file - Obtaining current acceptable tenant-provided documentation to supplement EIV information - Using current tenant-provided documentation and/or third party verification to calculate annual income.
+- Reviewing the EIV Income Report to confirm/validate tenant-reported income - Printing and maintaining an EIV Income Report (or an EIV Individual Control Number (ICN) page for interim reexaminations) in the tenant file - Obtaining current acceptable tenant-provided documentation to supplement EIV information - Using current tenant-provided documentation and/or third-party verification to calculate annual income.

 Note: Social Security benefit information in EIV is updated every three months.
 If the tenant agrees with the EIV-reported benefit information, IHA does not need to obtain or request a benefit verification letter from the tenant.
 See PIH Notice 2010-03 for guidance on verifying Social Security benefit income through the EIV system.
+Social Security benefits can no longer be verified through bank statements.
+It must be verified through EIV or award letters or other means.